I’m No Angel (#ImNoAngel) by Lane Bryant is a good example of Movement Marketing

 With this fundamental shift, businesses need to change their entire marketing model.
 Instead of persuading individuals to buy products or services, they should understand what consumers truly care about and find ways to align themselves in a meaningful (as opposed to a pretentious) manner.

 To kick start any movement, companies should consider how they can ignite and propel their organisations towards the five stages of movement marketing.
-These are:

 Develop a strategy for movement marketing by understanding the insights and motivations behind public and consumer preferences and behaviours.